 Who supported living is for

-- support to access the local community including employment and training.
+- accessing the local community including employment and training

 You have a tenancy agreement and you pay for rent and bills.